edx/portal-designer/docs/decisions/0001-new-designer-service.rst

 ~~~~~~~~
 For each partner that wishes to have their own portal we will be generating
 a unique build of the application.
 What this means is that the frontend
-application will be build with the configuration for a site and exported into
+application will be built with the configuration for a site and exported into
 it's own directory.
 We will then be pointing unique URLs at each directory, so
 each customer has a custom URL pointing to custom code.
 As the majority of this
 work will happen outside of this application, we won't go into details here.